taejoo-ahn/FDR_Bayes_figures/README.md

 ## Testing procedures

 Our primary goal of the paper is to suggest a multiple testing procedure that controls FDR from finite samples and achieves near-optimal power under well-specified Bayesian linear models.
-We introduce 5 procedures in this paper, which are {\bf TPoP, CPoP, PoPCe, PoEdCe, EPoEdCe}.\\
+We introduce 5 procedures in this paper, which are **TPoP, CPoP, PoPCe, PoEdCe, EPoEdCe**\\

-{\bf TPoP} is thresholding posterior probability (or local FDR), and most powerful under mFDR control.\\
+**TPoP** is thresholding posterior probability (or local FDR), and most powerful under mFDR control.\\
-{\bf CPoP} is thresholding local fdr where the threshold is data dependent, and most powerful under BFDR control.\\
+**CPoP** is thresholding local fdr where the threshold is data dependent, and most powerful under BFDR control.\\

-{\bf PoPCe} and {\bf PoEdCe} are procedures suggested to control finite sample FDR at the same time even under misspecified models, and achieve near-optimal power under well-specified Bayesian linear models.
-They are using local FDR as a base statistics to generate p-values using CRT and dCRT respectively, then apply eBH procedure to guarantee finite sample FDR control. {\bf PoEdCe} is computationally lighter than {\bf PoPCe} by using distilled CRT instead of CRT.
+**PoPCe** and **PoEdCe** are procedures suggested to control finite sample FDR at the same time even under misspecified models, and achieve near-optimal power under well-specified Bayesian linear models.
+They are using local FDR as a base statistics to generate p-values using CRT and dCRT respectively, then apply eBH procedure to guarantee finite sample FDR control. **PoEdCe** is computationally lighter than **PoPCe** by using distilled CRT instead of CRT.

-{\bf EPoEdCe} is a procedure mixing empricial Bayes and {\bf PoEdCe} to suggest a procedure we can use even when prior is not given or unknown.
+**EPoEdCe** is a procedure mixing empricial Bayes and **PoEdCe** to suggest a procedure we can use even when prior is not given or unknown.

 ### Bayesian linear model